clarity

 SYNOPSIS

-gigantic proportions, there has been a studied silence on the fate of the third world as the malaise increasingly
+of gigantic proportions, there has been a studied silence on the fate of the third world as the malaise

-impacts it.
-This silence is particularly disturbing because questions of potential pitfalls in the neoliberal policy
+increasingly impacts it.
+This silence is particularly disturbing because questions of potential pitfalls in the

-package, which the third world (unlike Western Europe and Japan) was largely forced to adopt, were never
+neoliberal policy package, which the third world (unlike Western Europe and Japan) was largely forced to adopt,

-countenanced. as One third world state after another discovered that international institutions were in effect hostile
+were never countenanced. as One third world state after another discovered that international institutions were in

-to their governments if they chose alternative developmental models or otherwise resisted the neoliberal triage of
+effect hostile to their governments if they chose alternative developmental models or otherwise resisted the

-but the marginalizing within today’s mainstream crisis discourse of any discussion of the monstrous misallocation
+whole but the marginalizing within today’s mainstream crisis discourse of any discussion of the monstrous

-of global resources wrought by the so-called “Washington Consensus” and the suffering and destruction it has
+misallocation of global resources wrought by the so-called “Washington Consensus” and the suffering and

 This edited volume is intended as both a textbook for introductory classes in global development or area studies